 The northern fork flows east, entering Nebraska in Dundy County.
 The southern branch flows in a northeasterly direction from Kit Carson and Yuma Counties of Colorado, through Nebraska and enters Kansas in Cheyenne County, then flows northeasterly and leaves Kansas at a point south of the village of Benkelman, Nebraska.
 Near this point, it mingles its waters with the north branch and forms the Republican River joining at Benkelman, Nebraska.

-From there, the river flows generally eastward along the southern border of Nebraska, flowing into the Harlan County Reservoir before curving southward into Jewell County, Kansas.
-It then flows in a southeasterly direction through the counties of Jewell, Cloud, Clay, and Geary, until it unites with the Smoky Hill River about two miles below Junction City to form the Kansas River.
+From there, the river generally flows eastward along the southern border of Nebraska, flowing into the Harlan County Reservoir before curving southward into Jewell County, Kansas.
+It then flows in a southeasterly direction through the counties of Jewell, Cloud, Clay, and Geary until it unites with the Smoky Hill River about two miles below Junction City to form the Kansas River.
 Among the most important tributaries of the Republican are the Arickaree River and Whiteman’s Creek of Colorado, Redwillow Creek in Nebraska, and the Beaver, Sappa, and Prairie Dog Creeks of Kansas.
-The legislature of 1864 declared the stream unnavigable, although as an experiment the Financier No. 2 in 1855 ascended for 40 miles without being grounded.
+The legislature of 1864 declared the stream unnavigable, although as an experiment, the Financier No. 2 in 1855 ascended for 40 miles without being grounded.

-As a result, the Missouri River Basin flood-control and land-reclamation project began to build several dams including the Harlan County Dam near Alma, Nebraska in 1948, and the Milford Dam near Junction City, Kansas in 1965.
-More dams were built on the Republican River tributaries including Bonny Dam in Yuma County, Colorado in 1951, Enders Dam in Chase County, Nebraska in 1951, Medicine Creek Dam in Frontier County, Nebraska in 1949, and the Lovewell Dam in Jewell County, Kansas in 1957.
+As a result, the Missouri River Basin flood-control and land-reclamation project began to build several dams, including the Harlan County Dam near Alma, Nebraska, in 1948 and the Milford Dam near Junction City, Kansas, in 1965.
+More dams were built on the Republican River tributaries, including Bonny Dam in Yuma County, Colorado, in 1951, Enders Dam in Chase County, Nebraska, in 1951, Medicine Creek Dam in Frontier County, Nebraska, in 1949, and the Lovewell Dam in Jewell County, Kansas in 1957.